You are at the top of the page

 Image: Sophia in 1930. © Peter Bance

-Princess Sophia died in her sleep on 22 August 1948.
-On her instructions, a full band played Wagner's 'Funeral March' at her cremation and her ashes were taken to India for burial.
+Princess Sophia Duleep Singh died in her sleep on 22 August 1948.
+On her instructions, a full band played Wagner's 'Funeral March' at her cremation.
+Her ashes were taken to India for burial.

-In 1918 the Representation of the People Act gave some women over the age of 30 the right to vote in British parliamentary elections.
-However, this was not the end of the matter for Princess Sophia who continued to campaign for equality all her life.
+Even after women won the vote, this was not the end of the matter for Princess Sophia who continued to campaign for equality all her life.

 Passion for the cause